Tua Pek Kong

 Cheah Kongsi is home to the oldest Straits Chinese clan association in Penang.
-It's a down-home sort of place, simple but welcoming,...
+Besides serving as a temple and assembly hall, this...

 Tua Pek Kong information

-The name is ostensibly Tua Pek Kong , but this recently renovated structure, resplendent in red and gold and with polished black columns, has quite a few more aliases: Hock Teik Cheng Sin, Poh Hock Seah, Hokkien Kongsi and Tong Kheng Seah, among others.
-What’s with all the names?
-Well, besides serving as a temple and assembly hall, this building has also been the registered headquarters of several secret societies (Aside: secret societies register their headquarters?
-Really?
-With who?).
-Each society occupied a different portion of the temple, which became a focal point during the 1867 riots/war between societies.
-The fighting got so intense a secret passage was built between here and Khoo Kongsi for the purpose of a quick escape.
-While you search for the corridor, be sure to admire the gilded filigree and lacquered roof beams that give this once underground HQ such an imperial Chinese vibe.
+This recently renovated structure, resplendent in red, gold and polished black columns, has quite a few more aliases, such as Hock Teik Cheng Sin, Poh Hock Seah, Hokkien Kongsi and Tong Kheng Seah.
+Why so many names?
+Well, besides serving as a temple and assembly hall, this building has also been the registered headquarters of several secret societies.
+Each society occupied a different portion of the temple, which became a focal point during the 1867 riots.
+The fighting became so intense that a secret passage existed between here and Khoo Kongsi for a quick escape.
+While you search for the corridor, be sure to admire the gilded filigree and lacquered roof beams that give this once underground HQ so much Imperial Chinese vibe.